 The Psychology Behind Why It's So Hard To Decide

-Making the decision to break up isn't easy, and researchers found that nearly half of people had good reasons to both stay and go.
-For the most part, people felt super ambivalent about their relationships even if the decision seems pretty obvious.
+Nearly half of the participants in the study had good reasons to both stay and go.
+For the most part, people felt super ambivalent about their relationships even if the decision seemed pretty obvious.
 According to the lead author, psychology professor Samantha Joel, most people have standards and dealbreakers that often go out the window when they meet someone.
 And, from an evolutionary perspective, our ancestors probably believed it was most important to find a partner than finding the right one.

 "You are dealing with loss and you need to apply coping mechanisms to help you resolve this," he says.
 "There needs to be a resolution or closure to the ending just like when someone dies in your life.
 But, as opposed to a death, where you have no control over that closure of ‘being with the person,’ the loss of a relationship has many doors that can remain open which are traps toward giving a relationship a successful ending."

 It's also difficult to end an unsatisfying relationship when you're not just thinking about your own needs.
 According to a 2018 study published in the Journal of Personality and Social Psychology, people are less likely to initiate a breakup when they believe their partner is dependent on them or would be completely devastated to see the relationship end.
 In other words, they would sacrifice their own happiness for the sake of their partner, which isn't really the best reason to stay.

 34 Questions To Ask Yourself If You're On The Fence About Ending Things